yusuk6185/rfq-local-buying-program/README.md

 degree.

 ### Application Structure and Framework
-The application has two parts, a front-end side and a back-end side.
+The application has two parts, **front-end side** and **back-end side**.
 The front-end side consists of web pages, which allow users to interact with the application visually.
 The back-end side contains APIs and server services to handle front-end requests and database queries.
-To develop the application, NextJS was used as the core framework to develop both the client-side and server-side.
-NextJS is a ReactJS framework that provides server functions and supports the use of TypeScript.
-The use of this framework was not included in the units managed in the Master of Information Technology.
-However, the knowledge from IFN666, Web and Mobile Application Development, covered the fundamentals of web development and the basic use of ReactJS.
-The skills learned within the course included a few projects that were to be completed in ReactJS.
-Assisted with these skills, the framework is effectively adopted to develop the application.
-Other libraries and frameworks such as React-Bootstrap were used for the visual design components in the web pages, and Sequelize was used as the ORM (Object Relational Mapping) framework to query data.
-The database of the application uses PostgreSQL.
+To develop the application, **NextJS was used as the core framework** to develop both the client-side and server-side.
+Other libraries and frameworks such as **React-Bootstrap** were used for the visual design components in the web pages, and **Sequelize** was used as the ORM (Object Relational Mapping) framework to query data.
+The database of the application uses **PostgreSQL**.

 ## Site Map
 ![image of site map](https://user-images.githubusercontent.com/35501963/135054475-83a140c9-168e-47b4-ab35-bc6f3ff509d5.png)